Stress is natural, but if it’s not acknowledged or managed, it can be debilitating to one’s everyday life.

 In a year that saw the overturn of Roe v.
 Wade, women also reported feeling that their rights are under attack.
 Women were more likely than men to say they do not feel protected by the laws in the U.S., according to the APA poll.
 In general, two in three adults (66%) said the current political climate is a significant source of stress in their lives.

-As April (Stress Awareness Month) turns into May (Mental Health Awareness Month), we rounded up six ways to manage stress, along with examples of women-owned companies offering new methods to restore well-being and calmness in fraught times.
+We’ve rounded up six ways to manage stress, along with examples of women-owned companies offering new methods to restore well-being and calmness in fraught times.

 1. Take care of your physical health.